cdgphysics/spotr_backend/README.md

 Spotr app backend services

 The cleanest way to run this application is to use uv as a dependency management tool.
-It generates a virtual enviroenemtn per application and doesn't require you to download all project dependencies on your machine.
+It generates a virtual environment per application and doesn't require you to download all project dependencies on your machine.
 The project dependencies live inside  pyproject.toml

 1. pip3 install uv